Democracy in Mexico: Revolutionary era: 1910-1920

 The Mexican Revolution saw multiple coups by factions with different visions for the government.
-Venustiano Carranza gained control of all but two Mexican states.
+Venustiano Carranza gained control of all but two states.
 This prompted him to call for a congress of Mexico's political class, made up mostly of middle-class reformers to write a new constitution, resulting in the Constitution of 1917.
-This constitution emphasized that Mexico would be a democratic state, created a bicameral congress, a six-year one-term presidency, and a judicial branch.
+This constitution emphasized that Mexico would be a democratic state, created a bicameral congress, a four-year one-term presidency, and a judicial branch.
 It also established that states would each elect their own governor and congress to enact local legislation.
-Carranza, with little opposition, successfully ran to become the first president under this constitution.
-Alvaro Obregon ran to succeed Carranza, who refused to endorse him and explicitly worked to prevent his presidency.
-In 1920, Obregon accused Carranza of illicitly using public money to support the candidacy of Ignacio Bonillas, his opponent, and called for Carranza to be deposed.
-Obregon successfully deposed Carranza, and once elections were held, he won the presidency.
+Carranza, with little opposition, successfully ran to become the first president under this constitution. Álvaro Obregón ran to succeed Carranza, who refused to endorse him and explicitly worked to prevent his presidency.
+In 1920, Obregón accused Carranza of illicitly using public money to support the candidacy of Ignacio Bonillas, his opponent, and called for Carranza to be deposed.
+Obregón successfully deposed Carranza, and once elections were held, he won the presidency.

 Post-revolution government: 1920-1940

-While the Revolution and the Constitution of 1917 established a democratic system to replace Diaz's dictatorship, coups and corruption continued in the two decades following the Revolution.
+While the Revolution and the Constitution of 1917 established a democratic system to replace Díaz's dictatorship, coups and corruption continued in the two decades following the Revolution.

 Bending rules and the establishment of the Maximato

-Following Obregon's presidency, Plutarco Calles was elected president.
-Despite the constitution's prohibition on re-election, Obregon sought a second term and convinced Calles to change the law in his favor.
-Obregon won a second term but was assassinated before he could take office.
+Following Obregón's presidency, Plutarco Elías Calles was elected president.
+Despite the constitution's prohibition on re-election, Obregón sought a second term and convinced Calles to change the law in his favor.
+Obregón won a second term but was assassinated before he could take office.
 In a speech, Calles claimed that various politicians had begged him to run for re-election, and he honorably chose not to do so to protect Mexico's institutions and democracy.
 Calles, however, hand-picked the next three presidents and their cabinets, creating a series of puppet regimes that came to be known as the Maximato.
-In 1929, Calles established the primary political party of the country, the Partido Nacional Revolucionario (the Institutional Revolutionary Party, later known as the PRI), to quell ideological disputes among revolutionaries.
+In 1929, Calles established the primary political party of the country, the Partido Nacional Revolucionario (later the Institutional Revolutionary Party, known as the PRI), to quell ideological disputes among revolutionaries.

-The Maximato ended as a result of the opportunistic actions of Lazaro Cardenas.
-When Calles left the country to seek medical attention in the United States, Cardenas dismissed Callistas (as Calles' supporters were known) from all political posts and exiled Calles' most powerful allies, establishing the first administration independent of Calles' rule in 12 years.
+The Maximato ended as a result of the opportunistic actions of Lázaro Cárdenas.
+When Calles left the country to seek medical attention in the United States, Cárdenas dismissed Callistas (as Calles's supporters were known) from all political posts and exiled Calles' most powerful allies, establishing the first administration independent of Calles's rule in 12 years.